USEPA/AMET/docs/AMET_Users_Guide_v1.md

 | **EXEC_sitex_daily**    | Full path to the **site_compare_daily** executable.
 Only required if using the AQ side of AMET. |
 | **bldoverlay\_exe**     | Full path to the **bldoverlay** executable.
 Only required if using the AQ side of AMET. |

-A word about specifying the amet_login and amet_pass.
-Obviously these are MySQL credentials and are therefore sensitive.
+The amet_login and amet_pass variables are MySQL database credentials.
 The MySQL credentials specified here are always used in the analysis scripts that come with AMET, which require only database read access to function.
 Therefore, the MySQL user specified here can be limited to read access only.
-However, these credentials can also be setup to be used by the aqProject.csh and matching_surface.csh scripts (and by default those scripts are setup to do so).
+However, these credentials can also be setup to be used by the database loading scripts.
 For those scripts to work properly, the MySQL user specified must have permission to create databases and tables, in addition to read access.
-So, if the setting in the aqProject.csh and/or matching_surface.csh scripts is to read the amet_login and amet_pass variables for the amet-config.R file, those credentials must be for a user with full MySQL permissions.
+If the setting in the database loading scripts is to read the amet_login and amet_pass variables from the amet-config.R file, those credentials must be for a user with full MySQL permissions.

-For simplicity, it is suggested that the MySQL credentials specified in the amet-config.R file be for a user with full database permissions and **that file be made read-only by the user**.
+For simplicity, it is suggested that the MySQL credentials specified in the amet-config.R file be for a user with full database permissions.
+For database security purposes, it is recommended that **the amet-config.R file be made read-only by the user**.

 <a id="Datasets"></a>
 4. Datasets
 ========

-The AMET release includes both model and observational datasets provided as examples.
-You should have downloaded these into the proper directories during the installation process if an example is desired.
+The AMET release includes example datasets of both model and observational data.

 <a id="Model_Data"></a>
 4.1 Model Data
 ----------

-For the model data, we have included both meteorological and air quality data.
-We have organized the data into four example projects: "metExample" and "aqExample".
+For the example model data, both meteorological and air quality data are provided with the AMET installation.
+The data are organized into two example projects: "metExample" and "aqExample".
 On the MET side, there is a 1-month WRF simulation (July 01 2011 00:00 UTC to July 31 2011 23:00 UTC) and 1-month MPAS simulation (July 01 2013 00:00 UTC to July 31 2013 23:00 UTC).

 The WRF data consist of 31 output files in netCDF format where DD is day of the month:

 > $AMETBASE/model\_data/MET/**metExample**/
 >
 > wrfout\_d01\_2011-07-DD\_00:00:00
->

 The MPAS data consist of 31 output files in netCDF format where DD is day of the month:

 > $AMETBASE/model\_data/MET/**metExample**/
 >
 > history.2013-07-DD.luf.nc